SayumiMunasinghe/BusTicketReservationSystem/README.md

 A group project for Year 2 Semester 1 - Object Oriented Programming (OOP) Module, where me and my teammates built a Online Bus Ticket Reservation System.

 ## Function
-This system is a that allows passengers to reserve a bus ticket efficiently.
-This can be done by registering themselves and logging into their accounts.
-There after, they can enter the departing and arriving bus stop and select the date of travel.
-Based on these inputs the passenger will be displayed with informaton on the available buses and their descriptions.  and the bus agency to manage their bus details and bus schedules.
-Allowing  to find bus tickets that are available only within the date they select
+This system handles the passengers and bus agencies functionalities.
+On the passengers view, the user can register, then login themselves and search for available buses based on the departing and arriving bus stops and the date of travel.
+The bus agencies can similarly register and login themselves.
+They are allowed to add buses under their agency account, and add the schedules of the bus and other relevant information.

+### My Contribution
+* Created the login and registration for the passenger
+* Allow passenger to update contact number and password
+* Allow user to delete their account